luxonis/depthai-docs-website/source/pages/calibration.rst

 .. note::

-   All non-modular DepthAI (OAK-D, OAK-D-WIFI, LUX-ESP32, LUX-RCM4-AB, etc.) devices are calibrated before shipment.
-It is not required to (re-)calibrate any of these, but for PCBA-only models like OAK-D-WIFI, LUX-ESP32, LUX-RCM4-AB, etc. it can be desirable to do so if the depth quality degrades from mounting the PCBA (into an enclosure).
+   All non-modular OAK devices like OAK-D, OAK-1, OAK-D-PoE, OAK-1-PoE are calibrated before shipment.
+It is not required to (re-)calibrate any of these, but for PCBA-only models like OAK-D-IoT-75, OAK-D-IoT-40, OAK-D-CM4 it can be desirable to do so if the depth quality degrades from mounting the PCBA (into an enclosure).

-For the modular camera editions of DepthAI (:ref:`DepthAI FFC - Modular Cameras` and :ref:`DepthAI RaspberryPi Hat`) it is necesssary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.
+For the `OAK-FFC-3P <https://shop.luxonis.com/collections/all/products/dm1090ffc>`__ (Modular Camera Design) it is necesssary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.

-Below is a quick video showing the (re-) calibration of the :ref:`DepthAI OAK-D`.
+Below is a quick video showing the (re-) calibration of the `OAK-D <https://shop.luxonis.com/collections/usb/products/1098obcenclosure>`__.
 In short, the calibration uses the intersections to determine the orientation and distance of the charuco board.
 So the greatest accuracy will be obtained by a clear print or display of the provided board image on a flat plane.